 Within walking distance from the Cotton Court is McPherson Cellars.
 Located in a former 1930s Coca-Cola bottling building, the McPherson family has been a part of Texas viticulture and winemaking for over 40 years.

-Winemaker Kim McPherson honors his late father, Dr. Clinton “Doc” McPherson at this winery making award-winning handcrafted wines.
-The tasting room offers a relaxed atmosphere to sample a selection of wines, including varietals like Rose’, Tempranillo and Viognier.
+Winemaker Kim McPherson honors his late father, Dr. Clinton “Doc” McPherson, at this winery, making award-winning handcrafted wines.
+The tasting room offers a relaxed atmosphere to sample a selection of wines, including varietals like Rosé, Tempranillo and Viognier.

-Across the street is Kim’s wife’s La Diosa Cellars preparing classic Spanish Mediterranean tapas paired with an eclectic rotating wine list.
+Across the street is Kim’s wife’s La Diosa Cellars, preparing classic Spanish Mediterranean tapas paired with an eclectic rotating wine list.
 The winery hosts live music every Friday and Saturday night.

 Visit hundreds of entertaining and adorable Prairie Dogs at Prairie Dog Town at Mackenzie Park.
 It’s the first protected prairie dog colony in Texas and one of the most famous free attractions in the city.
-There is a pavilion and viewing area, interpretive signage, sidewalks and parking area that is open from dawn to dusk year-round.
+There is a pavilion and viewing area, interpretive signage, sidewalks, and a parking area that is open from dawn to dusk year-round.

 Best Chicken in Town

-Dirk’s is where Chef Cameron West makes crispy fried chicken, rotisserie chicken, chicken tenders, Nashville hot chicken, Korean fried chicken and chicken fried steak.
 Side dishes include collard greens, fried okra, Cheddar grits, Cajun creamed corn, green beans and mashed potatoes with jalapeño bacon gravy.
 On Sundays, they serve a brunch special that includes chicken tenders with fries and a glazed donut.

 Chef-Driven Beer Tastings